Boys & Girls Club of Cleveland

 Building Hope in the City

-- STEP Program: Carroll Reads tutors work one-on-one with K-2 grade students on early literacy skills.
+- Carroll Reads tutors work one-on-one with K-2 grade students on early literacy skills.
 Tutors complete an initial training course that includes basic tutoring strategies, early childhood pedagogical best practices, cultural competency, and information on specific populations served.
 Tutors are responsible for helping students process new information and refine their existing skills while providing them with positive encouragement.
 This program was developed by JCU Professor, Dr. Cathy Rosemary, and research has shown it to be an effective early literacy program.
 Locations include:

 - Marion-Sterling Elementary School